Sri Lanka blocks social media after worst anti-Muslim unrest since Easter bombings

 Since then, Muslim groups say they have received dozens of complaints about people being harassed.
 Other communities say they fear the government, which failed to act on successive warnings about looming Islamist attacks, has not caught all potential militants.

-Sri Lanka has used temporary bans on social media in a bid to deter misinformation and rumors.
+Sri Lanka has used temporary bans on social media in a bid to deter misinformation and rumours.

 “Social media blocked again as a temporary measure to maintain peace in the country,” Nalaka Kaluwewa, director general of the government information department, told Reuters on Monday.